uvlens/edu_sdk/README.md

 Welcome to the UVLens SDK for schools.

-This SDK, or Software Development Kit, is a javascript file which includes a number of functions so that students can easly make use of the UVLens servers to access a UV data such as live UV measurements, forecasts and burn time estimates.
-We hope that by teaching students to make use of this data and the sensors distributed to various schools we can help teach students about the dangers of UV and how to better protect themselves.
+This SDK, or Software Development Kit, is a javascript file which includes a number of functions so that students can easily make use of the UVLens servers to access UV data such as live UV measurements, forecasts and burn time estimates.
+We hope that by teaching students to make use of this data, and the sensors distributed to various schools, we can help teach students about the dangers of UV and how to better protect themselves.

 #Exercises: